Five features fundraisers love about today’s charity silent auctions.

 4) End on a High Note!

 As they say, “It’s all fun and games until it’s over.”
-When it’s over at conventional silent auctions the closing usually triggers a mad rush.
-Organizers hurry to collect and tally bid sheets, figure out the total by winner and then scramble to generate invoices, find the winners, and decide on a payment method.
+When it’s over at conventional Charity Silent Auctions the closing usually triggers a mad rush.
+Organizers hurry to collect and tally bid sheets, figure out the total by the winner and then scramble to generate invoices, find the winners, and decide on a payment method.

-A new MobilBid features asks guests to enter their credit card information as they place their first bid.
-When the auction closers, all the winners’ cards are processed, and detailed receipts are sent to the winning bidders used to retrieve their items.
+A new MobilBid feature asks guests to enter their credit card information as they place their first bid.
+When the Charity Silent Auction closes, all the winners’ cards are processed, and detailed receipts are sent to the winning bidders used to retrieve their items.
 No more chasing guests for payment months after the event.

 And as for results, one client recently compared two similar events held a year apart.
 The first event used pencil and paper.
 A year later the same event, with about the same number and type of items and guests – using our platform saw a revenue increase of just over 78%.